DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 And then Jeanne-sama succeeded him."

 In true world, Jeanne's father still actively served in MDA.
-And Kay himself even been invited to dine together at his childhood friend house.
+And Kai himself even been invited to dine together at his childhood friend house.

 _I see, and I thought that for most part people here didn't change much._